Is it possible for me to be enrolled in SU’s Early Assurance Program and also to complete the requirements of the Honors Program?

 Outside of periodic program-wide meetings, students are offered several volunteer opportunities throughout the semester to get involved in the community.
 There are also events such as leadership conferences and speakers that members are encouraged to attend, which prove to be valuable experiences that enrich their education outside of the classroom.
 Attendance at meetings and Honors Program sponsored events is critical in running a smooth, beneficial program.
 However, we also take into consideration that Honors Students are managing busy schedules when we schedule events.

-Questions about the College of Arts & Sciences Honors Program can be directed to:
+Questions about the Shenandoah University Honors Program can be directed to:

 Honors Program Director, Laurel Rodgers, Ph.D.